istio/istio.io/_docs/tasks/traffic-management-v1alpha3/request-routing.md

 ---
 title: Configuring Request Routing
-overview: This task shows you how to configure dynamic request routing based on weights and HTTP headers.
+description: This task shows you how to configure dynamic request routing based on weights and HTTP headers.

-order: 10
+weight: 10

-layout: docs
-type: markdown
 ---
 {% include home.html %}